recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 teaser: "Without action and dedicated resources, unique and irreplaceable audio heritage may be lost."
 ---

+As an organization dedicated to the coordination of resources that support awareness of recorded sound history and its preservation, we aim to provide data that informs policies, decisions, and priorities for the work of preserving and creating access to audio recordings.
 We aim to create data and provide background information to inform decision makers and funders regarding responsive, best-practice approaches to challenges that confront the audio preservation community.